ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

     xray_recorder.end_subsegment()
 ```

 4. Setup AWS X-Ray Resources by adding the the file `xray.json` in this directory `aws/json/`.
-This file should contains the following below. :point_right: [Link to file](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/json/xray.json).
+This file should contains the following below.
 ```json
 {
   "SamplingRule": {